kd2org/picodav/README.md

 How KaraDAV is different?
 Well, KaraDAV:

-* provides support for NextCloud and ownCloud apps
+* provides support for NextCloud and ownCloud client apps
 * allows to edit office documents using Collabora or OnlyOffice
 * each user have their own data directory
 * has a nice web UI to manage users